drshahizan/SECP3843/submission/DinieHazim/question 5/question5.md

 #### Dataset: [Stories](https://github.com/drshahizan/dataset/tree/main/mongodb/07-stories)

 ## Question 5 (a)
-In order to optimize the perfomance of a portal when dealing with large volumes of JSON data for dashboard visualizations, we can consider Data Aggregation.
+In order to optimize the perfomance of a portal when dealing with large volumes of JSON data for dashboard visualizations, we can consider certain ways.

+#### Convert date type

 1. Open MongoDB Compass.
    <img src="./files/images/mongodbCompass.png">